Untitled

 We'll be using a lot of online resources to supplement our textbook.
 (The World of Myth: An Anthology).
 In addition to readings, we’ll be watching films, Youtube videos, interviews and much more!

-You won't be able to pass this course unless you are able to post your original discussion thoughts by Friday at midnight and responses to three of your peers by Monday at midnight.
+You won't be able to pass this course unless you are able to post your original discussion thoughts by Saturday at midnight and responses to three of your peers by Monday at noon.
 Discussion is the heart of this course!

 If you have questions, please email me at evelyn.fryer@ccv.edu.
 Can't wait to see you online!